TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 git checkout -b <new-project>
 ```

-The name of your branch should *clearly* describe exactly the features implemented.
+The name of your branch should *clearly* describe the feature you plan to implemented.
-Generic names make it harder for future testers to know the intended scope of the changes.
+This will help you to keep track of where different bits of code live once the number of branches gets large.

 ---

-### Growing projects
+### Ongoing feature branches

-Commit regularly as you make changes
+Commit regularly as you make changes.

 ```
 git status